coala/coala/docs/Users/Install.rst

 you’ll probably want to use it there, too.
 You can read more about it at their documentation - http://virtualenv.readthedocs.org

 First, we need to install virtualenv to the system.
-This can be done with ``pip3`` easily:
+You may already have this installed as ``virtualenv`` or ``pyvenv``.
+If you do not, this can be done with ``pip3`` easily:

 ::